open-source-tabletop/cadence-wargame-system/collections/_guilds-and-glory/rise-of-the-lich-king.md

 ---
-title: Book of Heroes
+title: Rise of the Lich King
 parent: Guilds and Glory
 parentlink: /guilds-and-glory/
-category: heroes
+category: campaign
 ---